yegor256/blog/_drafts/return.md

 What do you think now?
 There are no statements or operators.
 No `if` and no `>`.
 Instead, there are **objects** of class `If` and `GreaterThan`.

-This is pure and clean object-oriented approach.
+This is a pure and clean object-oriented approach.

 However, Java doesn't have that.
-Java (and many other pseudo OOP languages) give us operators `if`, `else`, `switch`, `for`, `while`, etc. Instead of giving built-in classes, which would do the same.
-Because of that we continue to think in terms of procedures and keep talking about whether two `return` statements are better than a single one.
+Java (and many other pseudo OOP languages) gives us operators like `if`, `else`, `switch`, `for`, `while`, etc. instead of giving built-in classes, which would do the same.
+Because of that, we continue to think in terms of procedures and keep talking about whether two `return` statements are better than one.

-If your code is truely object-oriented, you won't be able to have more than one `return`.
+If your code is truly object-oriented, you won't be able to have more than one `return`.
 Moreover, you will have nothing except a `return` in each method.
 Actually, you will have only two operators in the entire software &mdash; `new` and `return`.
 That's it.

-Until we're there, let's stay with one `return`, at least to try to look like pure OOP.
+Until we're there, let's stick with just one `return` and at least try to look like pure OOP.